 At this point, we aren’t sure if the company will launch an off-road EV by 2020, but what we do know is that Toyota and Suzuki have signed a memorandum of understanding (MOU) for introducing electric vehicles in the Indian market by around 2020.
 More on that here.

 Also sharing the pavilion is a working model of the next generation Suzuki Hybrid system (HEV) that currently powers Suzuki Solio and Suzuki Swift cars sold in Japan.

-MSIL said that the company will work on a portfolio of xEV technologies to accelerate electrification of powertrains in India.
-Which means there are plans to introduce proper hybrids in the country, in order to reduce emissions and fuel consumption.
+MSIL said that the company will work on a portfolio of xEV technologies to accelerate the electrification of powertrains in India.
+Which means, there are plans to introduce proper hybrids in the country in order to reduce emissions and fuel consumption.

 Last but not the least, the Auto Expo 2018 will be the launch pad for the new generation Swift that was officially revealed for the media recently.